 - 32 ounces unfiltered apple cider or apple juice

 - 12 ounces hard apple cider

 - Juice of 1 lemon

-Combine all ingredients in a large pitcher or punch bowl; reserve some lemon wheels and apple slices for garnishing.
+Combine the apple cider or juice, white wine, hard cider, ginger ale, lemon juice, apple slices and lemon wheels in a large pitcher or punch bowl; reserve some lemon wheels and apple slices for garnishing.

 Serve in a Mason jar over ice with a reusable straw.

-Garnish with additional lemon wheels and apple slices.
+Garnish individual servings with additional lemon wheels and apple slices.